Heliodorus pillar: Second survey in 1909–1910

+Heliodorus pillar, 1913–15 excavation, with sketch of cross-section.

 Between 1909 and early 1910, nearly 30 years after the pillar's discovery, a small Indian and British archaeological team led by H H Lake revisited the site.
 After the thick red crust was cleaned out, they found Brahmi script inscriptions.
 John Marshall reported the discovered inscriptions, and to everyone's surprise, the longer inscription related to a Greek ambassador named Heliodorus of 2nd-century BCE and the deity Vāsudeva.
 An additional smaller inscription on the pillar listed human virtues, later identified to be from a verse of the Mahabharata.